-MMPs were proposed as an extension of the binary relevance algorithm with perceptrons as base learners [Crammer and Singer, 2003].
-Just as in binary relevance, one perceptron is trained for each class, and the prediction is calculated via the inner products.
-The difference lies in the update method: while in the binary relevance method all perceptrons are trained independently to return a value greater or smaller than zero, depending on the relevance of the classes for a certain instance, MMPs are trained to produce a good ranking so that the relevant classes are all ranked above the irrelevant classes.
+MMPs were proposed as an extension of the one-against-all algorithm with perceptrons as base learners [Crammer and Singer, 2003].
+Just as in one-against-all, one perceptron is trained for each class, and the prediction is calculated via the inner products.
+The difference lies in the update method: while in the one-against-all method all perceptrons are trained independently to return a value greater or smaller than zero, depending on the relevance of the classes for a certain instance, MMPs are trained to produce a good ranking so that the relevant classes are all ranked above the irrelevant classes.
 The perceptrons therefore cannot be trained independently, considering that the target value for each perceptron depends strongly on the values returned by the other perceptrons.